SenseTao/hello-world/English/Accent Of English.md

 ### sentences 5
 My daughter and son called me last night.
-It was such a beautiful chance to tell them how much i love and miss them.
+It was such a beautiful chance to tell them how much I love and miss them.
 It's so difficult when they're so far away.
 But I've learned in life
 that sometimes in life things don't always trun out the way you want.